MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 We’ll use the word **index** in this document to mean the values of the ORDER BY column of the OVER clause, i.e., they are simply the values that determine the ordering.
 (Note that it’s sparse indexing, i.e., not every number occurs from 1 to n, but there are usually (big) gaps.)

 As mentioned above, DD's prefix sum needs the index type to be `usize`.
 It is actually a fundamental limitation of the algorithm that it only works with integer indexes, and therefore we will have to map other types to integers.
 We discuss this in the "ORDER BY types" section.

-In DD's prefix sum implementation, duplicate indexes are currently forbidden.
-We will discuss this in the "Duplicate indexes" section.

 #### Implementation details of DD's prefix sum